ayushinav/Porosity.jl/docs/src/intro/getting_started.md

 ## Changing initial parameters

 A lot of rock physics models have empirical constants on defined physical laws from lab experiments.
 The `forward` function has a keyword argument `params` which has default value for these constants.
-These default parameters can be observed by `default_params` function dispatched on the rock physics type, eg:
+These default parameters can be observed by `default_params` function dispatched on the rock physics type, e.g.:

 ```@example rp_intro
 default_ps_SEO3 = default_params(SEO3)